According to the United Nations, the world has 12 years to limit the impacts of Climate Change significantly.

 According to experts, even the money currently spent is often not effectively commercialised.

-The federal government has set aside $10 billion annual spending for innovations in climate change solutions.
-However, it is yet to be seen whether this money will be spent wisely.
+The federal government has set aside $10 billion annual spendings for innovations in climate change solutions.
+However, it is yet to be seen whether this money will be used.

 6. End Production of Fossil-Fueled Transport